cortinaluis/vue-google-map-sample/README.md

 </div>
 ```

-The job for *"google-map-loader"* component is to render a Google Map.
+The job for `components/google_map_loader` is to simply render a Google Map.
 It is basically a wrapper for [google-maps-api-loader](https://github.com/laurencedorman/google-maps-api-loader).
-By making the wrapper a separate component,
+By having `components/google_map_loader` as a separate component,
 we can automatically wait for whenever the map is ready.
-Whenever the map is ready, this wrapper component is ready to pass 2 objects,
+Whenever it's ready, `components/google_map_loader`
-`google` and `map`, back to `view/map`
+uses Vue's &lt;slot-scope="*"&gt; feature
-using one of the amazing feature of Vue: *&lt;slot-scope="*"&gt;*
+to pass 2 props, `google` and `map`, back to `view/map`

 ```
         <template slot="map-others" slot-scope="{ google, map }">
 ```

-So that `view/map` can now utilize these newly created objects themselves.
+So that `view/map` can now utilize these newly created props themselves.
-Looking at the template for `view/map` once again, we have the following lines:
+Again, looking at the template for `view/map`, we notice the following lines:

 ```
             <spot v-for="(spot,i) in spots" :key="i" :google="google" :map="map" :spot="spot" />
             <map-overlay-test :google="google" :map="map" />
 ```

-Meaning, `view/map` is again passing these objects, this time, to its other child components,
+Meaning, `view/map` is now passing these props, this time, to other child components:
-namely, *"spot"* and *"map-overlay-test"*
+`components/spot` and `components/map-overlay-test`

-(that are `components/spot` and `components/map-overlay-test` accordingly).
+For the former, iterates an array, called`spots`,

-For the former iterates an array, called `spots`,
+each of which contains geo-coordinates for a certain spot,
-each of which contains certain geographical coordinates,
+and is rendered into a marker on the map
-and is rendered as a marker within `components/spot`.
+according to the rules defined in `components/spot`.

 For the later, when `google` and `map` is given,
 adds a new Google Overlay View to the map,